 "Because of the global nature and unprecedented urgency, with countless lives and livelihoods being lost every day, we were able to overcome many common barriers to accelerate the overall process," he says.
 "Absolutely no corners were cut or pieces cut out of the puzzle, and anyone who looks at the data will see that these vaccines are extremely effective, safe and well-tolerated."

 Still, it's understandable if you have a boatload of questions you'd like to have answered before you roll up your sleeve.
 We're curious too, which is why we reached out to top experts to uncover the key facts about the COVID-19 vaccine.
 Here's what they want you to know.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

-1. There Is Adequate Research to Support the Vaccine's Safety
+1. There Is Adequate Research to Support the Vaccine's Safety and Effectiveness

 Although the COVID-19 vaccine was produced quickly in comparison to other vaccines, there's good reason for it, aside from dire need.

 "The research and technology used to create the vaccines were built upon what was already known from vaccine research for SARS and MERS," explains Alexea M. Gaffney, MD, an infectious disease specialist in Stony Brook, New York.